Jonhyfun/trading-card-jotas/README.md

 ### Backend

-- **`trading-card-jotas-back`**: The backend API for managing game logic, user accounts, and data persistence built with Node.js and Express.
+- **`trading-card-jotas-back`**: The backend API/websockets for managing game logic, user accounts, and data persistence built with Node.js, Express and Prisma.

 ### Shared Types